ispras/dedoc/dedoc/pipeline/BENCHMARKS.md

   GPU used in bursts: avg util 25%→10%, busy 100%→17% of time — fewer, larger forwards, less total GPU time).
 - Layout (RT-DETR) routes to the single gpu-pool worker; on CPU that worker runs all forwards serially, starving the pipeline (CPU 26%, 2.4/16 cores).
 On GPU it offloads them (CPU back to ~76%).
+  **Fixed for CPU-only runs** (`on_gpu=False` now routes the NN stages to the CPU workers): 119.8s → 31.0s, CPU 26% → 71% — see the CPU-only section above.
+On GPU the routing is unchanged.
 - Made device-aware + batched in `ImageAttachmentsExtractor` (`_predict_batch` + `extract_batch`, moves model +
   inputs to `cuda` when `on_gpu`); previously it always ran on CPU per image regardless of `on_gpu`.